moxystudio/node-cross-spawn/README.md

 ## Caveat

-Starting from nodejs v6, `spawn` has a `shell` option that allows you run commands from within a shell.
-If you use this option, `cross-spawn` will just call `spawn` directly.
+Starting from node v6, `spawn` has a `shell` option that allows you run commands from within a shell.
 This new option solves most of the problems that `cross-spawn` attempts to solve, but:

-- There's no support for shebangs on Windows.
+- It has no support for shebangs on Windows.
 - You must manually escape the command and arguments which is very error prone, specially when passing user input.

+If you are using the `shell` option to spawn a command in a cross platform way, consider using `cross-spawn` instead.
 You have been warned.

 ## Tests